Prothrombin (Factor II) 20210 Gene Mutation

 (See also Overview of Thrombotic Disorders.)

-Prothrombin (factor II) is a vitamin K-dependent precursor of thrombin, the end-product of the coagulation cascade.
-A mutation of the prothrombin 20210 gene results in increased plasma prothrombin levels (with potentially increased thrombin generation) and increases the risk of venous thromboembolism.
+Prothrombin (factor II) is a vitamin K-dependent precursor of thrombin, the terminal enzyme of the coagulation cascade (see figure Pathways in blood coagulation).
+A single nucleotide mutation in one (or, less commonly, both) of the prothrombin genes at position 20210 results in increased plasma prothrombin levels (with potentially increased thrombin generation) and increases the risk of venous thromboembolism.

 The prevalence of the mutation ranges from < 1% to 6.5%, depending on the population studied.